TheSmashy/InfosecRules/README.md

-# Infosec Rules
+# Infosec Rules – 75 Doctrine
-General rules for security, infosec, and living a life with elevated situational awareness.
-Updated and edited occasionally.

 Rule 0: Always double-tap.
 Rule 1: Always have an escape plan.
-Rule 2: Be aware of your surroundings.
+Rule 2: Never confuse movement with progress.
 Rule 3: Assumption is the mother of all fuckups.
-Rule 4: Always have a backup plan.
-Rule 5: Never get caught.
+Rule 4: Two is one, one is none.
+Rule 5: The sea is never your friend, but she will take your enemies too.
 Rule 6: Keep your mouth shut.
-Rule 7: KISS: Keep it simple, stupid.
+Rule 7: KISS – Simple plans live; complex plans die.
 Rule 8: 7 Ps: Proper Planning and Preparation Prevents Piss Poor Performance.
-Rule 9: A simple plan with a flexible blueprint will survive real world contact far better than a complex and rule-bound plan.
+Rule 9: A simple plan executed now beats a perfect plan later.
-Rule 10: Prepare, execute and vanish.
+Rule 10: When in doubt, be aggressive.
-Rule 11: You don’t have to like it-you just have to do it.
-Rule 12: Always invest in good quality stuff.
+Rule 11: Enthusiasm is not capability.
+Rule 12: Buy once, cry once.
+Good kit saves lives.
 Rule 13: Trust your gut.
-Rule 14: Always carry a knife.
-Rule 15: Do one thing at a time.
+It remembers what your head forgets.
+Rule 14: A knife is insurance.
+Carry one.
+Rule 15: Slow is smooth, smooth is fast.
-Rule 16: Pick your battles…
+Rule 16: Pick the ground, pick the time, pick the fight.
-Rule 17: Simple and light equals freedom, agility and mobility.
+Rule 17: Light gear, heavy effect.
-Rule 18: Target dictates the weapon and the weapon dictates the movement.
+Rule 18: Mission dictates kit.
+Kit dictates movement.
-Rule 19: Use ACTE: assess the situation; create a simple plan; take action and evaluate your progress.
+Rule 19: No plan survives contact intact.
 Rule 20: Understand.
 Anticipate.
 Adapt.
-Rule 21: Always keep on pushing forward, especially during those life changing moments.
-Rule 22: Find a way to succeed.
+Rule 21: When in deep water, become a shark.
+Rule 22: Fortune favors the prepared mind.
+(Pasteur)
 Rule 23: Take calculated risks.
-That is quite different from being rash.
+Recklessness is stupidity taxed.
+Rule 24: Violence of action solves many problems.
+Timing solves the rest.
+Rule 25: Don’t try to move your opponent.
+Move yourself.
+Rule 26: Fear is useful until the decision is made.
+Then kill it.
 (Patton)
-Rule 24: A good plan, violently executed now, is better than a perfect plan next week.
-(Patton)
-Rule 25: Don’t spend time trying to move your opponent, just move yourself.
-Rule 26: The time to take counsel of your fears is before you make an important battle decision.
-That’s the time to listen to every fear you can imagine!
-When you have collected all the facts and fears and made your decision, turn off all your fears and go ahead!
-(Patton)
-Rule 27: The more sophisticated the technology the more vulnerable it is to primitive attacks.
-People often overlook the obvious.
+Rule 27: The simpler the tool, the harder it is to break.
-Rule 28: If you’re happy with your security, so are the bad guys.
+Rule 28: If you feel secure, you’re already compromised.
-Rule 29: Security won’t work if there are too many different security measures to manage, and/or they are too complicated or hard to use.
-(Colsch’s - Keep It Simple - Maxim).
-See Rule 7.
-Rule 30: The quality of your friends always matters more than the quantity.
-Rule 31: Always be surrounded by the right people.
+Rule 29: Complexity is camouflage for incompetence.
+Rule 30: Better a wolf among sheep than a sheep among wolves.
+Rule 31: Your circle is your perimeter.
+Choose wisely.
-Rule 32: Always provide correction in private and praise in public.
+Rule 32: Correct in private, praise in public.
-Rule 33: If you have a secret, the best thing is to keep it to yourself.
-The second-best is to tell one other person if you must.
-There is no third best.
+Rule 33: A secret shared is a secret lost.
-Rule 34: When you’re with someone you love, make sure in that moment they know they’re the center of your world.
+Rule 34: Make those you love your center of gravity.
-Rule 35: He who angers you conquers you.
+Rule 35: He who angers you, owns you.
-Rule 36: Be mindful of all the possibilities in the future, but don’t be ruled by them.
+Rule 36: Eyes forward.
+Regret is ballast.
 Rule 37: Do nothing which is of no use.
-(Miyamoto Musashi)
-Rule 38: Be content with what you have.
-Rule 39: Opening the door for a lady is not optional.
+(Musashi)
+Rule 38: Comfort is a drug.
+Dose lightly.
+Rule 39: Courtesy costs nothing, pays interest.
-Rule 40: Your style is defined by what makes you feel most comfortable.
+Rule 40: Style is remembered function.
-Rule 41: Sensible defaults can reduce friction and provide simplicity anywhere one can think to apply them.
-(Patrick Rhone)
+Rule 41: Defaults are doctrine.
+Set them right.
-Rule 42: There’s nothing wrong with staying small.
-You can do big things with a small team.
+Rule 42: Small teams do big things.
-Rule 43: Personal notes should always be handwritten, however be prepare to destroy them at a moment’s notice.
-Rule 44: Diplomas and certifications are OK, but trust experience over a diploma any time.
-Rule 45: The greater the level of calmness of our mind, the greater our peace of mind, the greater our ability to enjoy life.
+Rule 43: Write by hand.
+Burn if you must.
+Rule 44: Experience outranks diplomas.
+Rule 45: Calm mind.
+Calm gun.
+Calm comms.
-Rule 46: Find something you are willing to die for.
+Rule 46: Know what you’d die for.
+Know what you wouldn’t.
-Rule 47: Do not put too much value on stuff.
+Rule 47: Own your kit.
+Don’t let kit own you.
-Rule 48: Don’t go into debt.
+Rule 48: Debt is slavery.
+Avoid chains.
-Rule 49: The only kind of marketing you need is an amazing product.
-(Leo Babauta)
-Rule 50: Do not publish your life online, keep your life private.
+Rule 49: Good work markets itself.
+Rule 50: Privacy is freedom.
+Guard it.
-Rule 51: Disconnect completely once in a while.
+Rule 51: Disconnect often.
+Reconnect intentionally.
 Rule 52: Live simply.
-Rule 53: The GORUCK Rule - Under promise and over deliver.
-Rule 54: When in doubt, C4.
-(Jamie Hyneman, Mythbusters)
-Rule 55: Progress comes to those who train and train; reliance on secret techniques will get you nowhere.
-(Morihei Ueshiba)
+Complexity kills.
+Rule 53: Under-promise.
+Over-deliver.
+Rule 54: If it can’t be carried, it can’t be trusted.
+Rule 55: Train hard, fight easy.
+(Suvarov)
-Rule 56: Courage is a special kind of knowledge: the knowledge of how to fear what ought to be feared and how not to fear what ought not to be feared.
-(David Ben-Gurion)
+Rule 56: Courage is knowing what to fear and what to ignore.
-Rule 57: Don’t ever write a check with your mouth you can’t cash with your ass.
-(Wiseman).
-See Rule 6.
+Rule 57: Don’t write checks your body can’t cash.
-Rule 58: If you don’t stand for something, you’ll fall for anything.
-(Wiseman)
+Rule 58: If you stand for nothing, you’ll fall for anything.
-Rule 59: Some people just need a high-five.
-In the face.
-With a chair.
-(Carrie Adams)
+Rule 59: Some men only understand violence.
+Plan accordingly.
-Rule 60: The bad guys don’t obey our security policies.
+Rule 60: The enemy doesn’t care about your policy.
-Rule 61: “Bad guys attack, and good guys react” is not a viable security strategy.
+Rule 61: Initiative beats reaction.
-Rule 62: An adversary is most vulnerable to detection and disruption just prior to an attack.
+Rule 62: The enemy is weakest just before he strikes.
-Rule 63: You should only use security hardware, software, and strategies you understand.
+Rule 63: Use only tools you understand.
-Rule 64: Low-tech attacks work (even against high-tech devices and systems).
+Rule 64: Low-tech, ruthlessly applied, beats high-tech.
-Rule 65: Never let them see you bleed (Q).
+Rule 65: Never let them see you bleed.
-Rule 66: Don’t believe what you’re told.
-Double check.
+Rule 66: Verify.
+Then verify again.
-Rule 67: Never mess with a man’s coffee if you want to live.
+Rule 67: Never fuck with a man’s brew.
-Rule 68: When overwhelmed divide the tasks in smaller subtasks, simplify.
+Rule 68: Break big tasks into small ones.
+Kill them in order.
 Rule 69: Hide in plain sight.
-Rule 70: Always be ready to go at any moment’s notice.
-Learn to be light and move fast.
+Rule 70: Always be ready to move at a moment’s notice.
-Rule 71: Swift, Silent, Deadly.
-The only way to go about doing your business.
+Rule 71: Swift.
+Silent.
+Deadly.
-Rule 72: Think like a man of action, act like a man of thought.
+Rule 72: Think like a man of action.
+Act like a man of thought.
-Rule 73: Smartphones are shit.
-(Jack Leightcap)
+Rule 73: The map is not the territory.
+Rule 74: All warfare is deception.
+(Sun Tzu)
+Rule 75: The sea does not forgive.
+Neither do men worth knowing.